rodekruis/GlobalTropicalCycloneModel/analysis/01_baseline_model/Code_Documentation.md

 Goal: This code is utilized to estimate the most important features using the Random Forest regression model according to two different approaches: 1.
 SHAP values, 2.Random Forest Built-in Feature Importance.

-After importing the required libraries, we also import a function named get_clean_dataset() from module utils, then we call the function so we have the input data.
+After importing the required libraries, we also import a function named `get_clean_dataset()` from module utils, then we call the function so we have the input data.
 We make a hist plot of target values and it is obvious that we face an imbalanced dataset.

-Since we have a low number of samples for high damage values we stratify data to make sure we will have a range of all samples for both training and test sets bins2=[0, 1, 60, 101].
+Since we have a low number of samples for high damage values we stratify data to make sure we will have a range of all samples for both training and test sets `bins2=[0, 1, 60, 101]`.
 Indeed, the bins categorize target values into different groups called bins.

-The NumPy Digitize() function is used to get the indices of bins to which each of these values belongs in the input array.
+The `NumPy.Digitize()` function is used to get the indices of bins to which each of these values belongs in the input array.

 We list features and decide to drop highly correlated features where correlation value > 0.99 from X data (so we drop only 5 features) and then split features into X and y sets (all features were considered for X and the target variable for y).

 Since different features have various ranges we standardize X data.
 The method of standard scalar standardize features by removing the mean and scaling to unit variance.
-We define the train_test_split() function to randomly separate training and test data with the ratio of 80:20, while for the option stratify we consider the defined bins.
+We define the `train_test_split()` function to randomly separate training and test data with the ratio of 80:20, while for the option stratify we consider the defined bins.
 We apply the Random Forest regression model to train data.

 The following line of code creates a DataFrame called X_train4shapely using the training data X_train and assigns column names from the features list.

-X_train4shapely = pd.DataFrame(data=X_train, columns=features)
+`X_train4shapely = pd.DataFrame(data=X_train, columns=features)`

 In the next line, we create an explainer object using the SHAP library's Explainer class.
 It takes two arguments: the trained Random Forest model rf_model and the training data DataFrame (X_train4shapely).
 The explainer_rf object will be used to explain the model's predictions.

-explainer_rf = shap.Explainer(rf_model, X_train4shapely)
+`explainer_rf = shap.Explainer(rf_model, X_train4shapely)`

 The last line generates the SHAP values for the training data using the explainer object.
 It calculates the contributions of each feature to the predictions made by the Random Forest model.
 The resulting shap_values_rf object contains the SHAP values for each data point in X_train4shapely.

-shap_values_rf = explainer_rf(X_train4shapely,check_additivity=False)
+`shap_values_rf = explainer_rf(X_train4shapely,check_additivity=False)`

 To have a visualization of the results we show the bar, beeswarm, and heatmap plots based on the estimated SHAP values.

- In the end, we also use the Random Forest Built-in Feature Importance rf.feature_importances_ to illustrate the relative importance of each feature in making predictions in a bar plot and compare it with the results according to SHAP values.
+ In the end, we also use the Random Forest Built-in Feature Importance `rf.feature_importances_` to illustrate the relative importance of each feature in making predictions in a bar plot and compare it with the results according to SHAP values.